Simon-Briggs/sampleMeetupApp/README.md

 2 databases will be used:
-A database to store events, format similar to sampleEvent.json A database to store a user's filters, format similar to sampleFilter.json, with an extra parent array so each user's filters are stored.
+A database to store events, format similar to sampleEvent.json A database to store a user's filters, format similar to sampleFilter.json, with an extra parent layer so each user's filters are stored separately.

 Queries should ideally take under 1 second end to end.
 Searching could initially be done via SQL, but a search implementation will need to be added once the website scales.